-There are no details given officially about the ASSET scoring system.
-Since each college has its own score requirement to be fulfilled according to the different courses, it is best to approach the colleges for understanding what their ASSET score demands are.
+There are no details given officially about the scoring system.
+Since each college has its own score requirement to be fulfilled according to the different courses, it is best to approach the colleges for understanding what their score demands are.
 Most colleges publish such information on their websites, thus you can access these websites to understand the requirements for specific courses.

-An ASSET Writing Skills Test score below 35, a Reading Skills Test score below 29 and a Numerical Skills Test score below 34 shall not be of any consequence.
+A Writing Skills Test score below 35, a Reading Skills Test score below 29 and a Numerical Skills Test score below 34 shall not be of any consequence.
 You might have to enroll for a mandatory college preparatory course if you score below the above-mentioned limits.
-In some cases, colleges tell students to retake some ASSET tests.
+In some cases, colleges tell students to retake some tests.
 The number of times you can reappear for a test is also determined by the college.

 Your first source of reference should be the website www.act.org.
 This website contains a Student Guide that contains details about the ASSET, its different tests, sample questions for each test for reference and some preparation tips for each test.
 For a novice, this guide shall certainly prove to be helpful.
 The website also contains details of the different tests.
 These details pertain to the test breakup for each subject along with the proportion of testing items based on each classification of the test syllabus.